Royal Rumble (1989)

-The 1989 Royal Rumble was the second annual Royal Rumble professional wrestling event produced by the World Wrestling Federation (WWF, now WWE).
-After the inaugural event aired as a television special, the 1989 event aired on pay-per-view (PPV), thus becoming one of the WWF's original four annual PPV events, along with WrestleMania, SummerSlam, and Survivor Series, which would become recognized as the "Big Four".
+The 1989 Royal Rumble was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the second annual Royal Rumble event, but the first to air on PPV after the inaugural 1988 event aired as a television special.
 It took place on January 15, 1989, at The Summit in Houston, Texas.
-It centered on the Royal Rumble match, a modified battle royal in which participants enter at timed intervals instead of all beginning in the ring at the same time.
+It centered on the men's Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
+With the event's move to PPV, the Royal Rumble became one of the WWF's original four annual PPV events, along with WrestleMania, SummerSlam, and Survivor Series, which would become recognized as the "Big Four".

 Six matches were contested at the event, including two dark matches.
 The main event was the 1989 Royal Rumble match, which was won by Big John Studd, who last eliminated Ted DiBiase.
+This year's event increased the number of participants in the match to 30 after the prior year's event featured 20.
 Featured matches on the undercard were Jim Duggan and The Hart Foundation (Bret Hart and Jim Neidhart) defeating Dino Bravo and The Fabulous Rougeaus (Jacques and Raymond Rougeau) in a two-out-of-three falls match, Rockin' Robin defeating Judy Martin to retain the WWF Women's Championship, and King Haku defeating Harley Race to retain his King of the Ring crown and cape.

 Production

 Background

+The second annual Royal Rumble event was held at The Summit in Houston, Texas.

-In 1988, the World Wrestling Federation (WWF, now WWE) debuted the Royal Rumble match, although a non-televised version had been tested in 1987.
+In 1988, the professional wrestling promotion World Wrestling Federation (WWF, now WWE) debuted the men's Royal Rumble match, although a non-televised version had been tested in 1987.
 The match was a modified battle royal in which the participants entered at timed intervals instead of all beginning in the ring at the same time.
-The inaugural match featured 20 wrestlers, and the inaugural event was named after the match.
-A second event was scheduled to be held on January 15, 1989, at The Summit in Houston, Texas, thus establishing the Royal Rumble as an annual January event.
-The previous year's event had been shown as a television special on the USA Network.
-The 1989 event was instead aired on pay-per-view (PPV), being the first Royal Rumble to be broadcast on PPV, in turn becoming one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, which would be dubbed the "Big Four".
+The inaugural match featured 20 wrestlers, and the inaugural event was named after the match, which aired as a television special on the USA Network.
+A second event was subsequently scheduled to be held on January 15, 1989, at The Summit in Houston, Texas, thus establishing the Royal Rumble as an annual January event.
+Unlike the previous year, however, the 1989 event was instead broadcast via pay-per-view (PPV), in turn becoming one of the promotion's original four PPVs, along with WrestleMania, SummerSlam, and Survivor Series, which would be referred to as the "Big Four".
 It was also the first to feature 30 wrestlers in the titular match, which is now the traditional number of participants.